eduardojordan/Marvel_Battle/README.md

 # Marvel Battle

 It is a practice with the API that Marvel provides for all those of us who are fanboy of Marvel.
 It was taken from the following URL https://developer.marvel.com.
-This app shows the marvel characters as well as a brief description, It presents a combat section where the characters can measure their strength based on the appearances in comics
+This app shows the marvel characters as well as a brief description, It presents a combat section where the characters can measure their strength based on the appearances in comics.

 ## Image Captures